-When additional or clarifying information is needed, the Worker must first request the information by using the ES-6 or verification checklist.
+When additional or clarifying information is needed, the Worker must first request the information by using the DFA-6 or verification checklist.
 If the client does not provide the information within the time frame specified by the Worker, the appropriate action is taken after advance notice.
 Changes reverting to the original benefit amount because of the client's failure to verify are subject to advance notice.
 See Section 6.3.

-When a reported change results in a change in the certification period and the reporting requirements listed below, the client must receive notice of these changes.
+When a reported change results in a change in the certification period, the client must receive notice of the change.
 This is also included on the change in benefit notice.